Periodization and Sovereignty

 "Kathleen Davis, a skilled scholar of Anglo-Saxon and medieval English literature, and a courageously committed dialogist of medieval and postcolonial studies, has crafted a critical analysis of the political-theology of periodization.
 Her study is as dynamically precise as the structure of a protein.
 Composed in two parts, it intentionally folds in on itself in order to mark performatively the double bind of periodization—a mimesis of temporality and a Western juridical concept of sovereignty.
-Her aim is to explicate how the time of periodization is the time of sovereignty, or, put another way, sovereignty is a mode of temporality."—TMR
+Her aim is to explicate how the time of periodization is the time of sovereignty, or, put another way, sovereignty is a mode of temporality."—The Medieval Review

 Despite all recent challenges to stage-oriented histories, the idea of a division between a "medieval" and a "modern" period has survived, even flourished, in academia.
 Periodization and Sovereignty demonstrates that this survival is no innocent affair.
 By examining periodization together with the two controversial categories of feudalism and secularization, Kathleen Davis exposes the relationship between the constitution of "the Middle Ages" and the history of sovereignty, slavery, and colonialism.